deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Thank you."
 Adam tried not to smile.

-"Well, hear me out…" Wood took a third right turn.
+"Well, hear me out..."
+Wood took a third right turn.
 Adam wasn't sure if he had a destination in mind—the route was such an inefficient one that he  suspected the sergeant was just driving for the sake of keeping them moving.
 Fortunately he didn't turn right again, but sat back and relaxed on a long straight.

-"…What if I could offer you something more?" he asked.
+"...What if I could offer you something more?" he asked.

 "More?"